 Before long, I spotted the sign for the exit.
 And stepping outside, the brilliant sunlight felt oddly foreign.

-Back out in the real world, I gave my eyes some time to adjust before I briefly checked out the abandoned Greek church.
+Back out in the modern world, I gave my eyes some time to adjust before I briefly checked out the abandoned Greek church.
 I then headed to the nearby bus terminal, as my underground explorations were only half-finished.

 Kaymaklı Underground City